 - embedding blended learning, based on what has worked well this year and further developing new pedagogical practices using blended learning

-- providing reasonable flexibility for students who are, for reasons that are outside their control, unable to arrive at our campuses at the start of term, for example those located overseas
+- providing reasonable flexibility for students who are, for reasons that are outside their control, unable to attend for on-campus learning

 - in cases where a course is approved for on-campus study only, communication will need to be clear to applicants and returning students that remote study is not an option

-- in cases where a course is approved for a time-limited ‘remote learning’ option, communication will need to be clear to applicants and returning students about the latest date we expect them to arrive on campus
+- in cases where a course is approved for a time-limited ‘remote learning’ option, communication will need to be clear to applicants and returning students about the latest date we expect them to attend in-person on campus

-We anticipate that most areas of campus life and activity will be reintroduced as Government restrictions are lifted further.
-This will include opening of social and sporting facilities alongside our wider range of individual and group learning spaces.
+Most areas of campus life and activity have been reintroduced or are being reintroduced on a phased basis including social and sporting facilities alongside our wider range of individual and group learning spaces.